ArcticaProject/nx-libs/README.md

 improvement.

 Since 2015, the Arctica Project has joined in the NX development.
-The core devs of X2Go and Arctica have agreed on stopping to redistribute NX and instead of that: continue the development of NX 3.x as new upstream (starting with NX 3.5.99).
+The core devs of X2Go, Arctica and TheQVD have agreed on stopping to redistribute NX and instead of that: continue the development of NX 3.x as new upstream and switching the name slightly to *nx-libs* (starting with nx-libs v3.5.99.0).

-Our goal is:
+Our intentions for nx-libs are:

 * provide _one_ tarball that builds NX projects via a common Makefile
 * provide _one_ tarball for distribution packagers